 The lobby of the hotel is located on the seventh floor of a mixed-use office and residential building.
 We took the elevator to the seventh floor and were warmly welcomed at the front desk.
 My favorite thing about the Four Seasons brand is how much they cater to families and the superior level of service.
 Both of those things were highly evident at check-in: the man at the front desk immediately offered us bottled waters and, after checking us in, hauled out a wagon full of toys for my son to pick out a free gift!

-I booked the hotel through my amazing travel agent, Beryl DeCarion with Connoisseur Travel.
-Connoisseur Travel has developed fantastic partnerships with all the major luxury hotel brands of the world, including the Four Seasons and its “Preferred Partner” program.
-When I book a hotel through Beryl, I get special perks, like free breakfast, food or spa credits, and complimentary room upgrades.
-I absolutely love working with Beryl to plan my trips!
-(And, no, she did not pay me to say this!)
+I booked the hotel through my travel agent, who has developed fantastic partnerships with all the major luxury hotel brands of the world, including the Four Seasons and its “Preferred Partner” program.
+When I book a hotel through a travel agent, I get special perks, like free breakfast, food or spa credits, and complimentary room upgrades.

-We scored a room upgrade with the Four Seasons Miami (thanks, Beryl!).
+We scored a room upgrade with the Four Seasons Miami.
 Our spacious suite was located on the 27th floor, and it had a gorgeous view of Biscayne Bay.
 Here is a photo, showing our view, which includes an amazing pool area on the seventh-floor terrace:

 Our luggage arrived within minutes, and housekeeping set up the sleep sofa for my son (and even had bed rails for him).
 After relaxing in the room a little bit, we decided to head out and eat an early dinner.
 A friend had recommended Perricone’s, which turned out to be a fantastic Italian restaurant.
 We had to walk five blocks or so to get there (it actually was half a mile – city blocks in Miami are big!).